 Growing up in a non-kissy, non-touchy household had me starved for affection.
 The romance put me at odds with everything I knew.
-Pre-marital sex and black-Asian interracial dating were both no-nos in Chinese Christian circles — even dating white guys would’ve made me a disgrace.
+Pre-marital sex and Black-Asian interracial dating were no-nos in Chinese Christian circles — even dating white guys would’ve made me a disgrace.
 So, I quit the church.

 When the internship ended, the Voice offered me a secretarial job.
 Great — I could stay in the new world for more adventures and get paid for it.
 My sense of confidence began to grow.

 Then, the truly unexpected happened.
 My journalism professor pushed me to apply for Columbia University’s famous Graduate School of Journalism.
 Was she insane?

 My professor assured me that anything could happen.
 She would help by writing a fantastic recommendation.
 My job, she told me, was to turn in a “killer” essay that addressed my poor grades and the struggle of the immigrant experience.

 I actually was accepted into the J-School’s Class of 1980.
 I wish I could say it was a happily-ever-after experience.
 But I suffered from Imposter Syndrome and felt like a misfit in Columbia’s elitist classrooms.
 Mom, though, was thrilled by my Ivy League diploma.
 The prestige comforted her when me and the boyfriend took the next step in our relationship.